 When researching, choose a couple of website examples to give to your web designer, as well as your notes.

-3. Website CMS
+3. Select The Best Website CMS For You

 There are different types of CMS, or Content Management Systems you can use to manage your website.